cornell-netlab/pifo-trees-artifact/README.md

 ## Overview

-This is an artifact in support of our [paper](https://arxiv.org/abs/2211.11659) _Formal Abstractions for Packet Scheduling_.
+This artifact supports our paper in the following ways:

 1. It implements several key definitions from the paper.
 2. It implements the embedding algorithm described in Theorem 6.1, and shows how to lift this embedding to operate on schedulers.
 3. It generates the visualizations that we show in Section 7.